Arjunbhavsar/Job-Portal/README.md

 		- Have a username with a space
 		- Go to profile once logged in
 		- Observe that you can't edit anymore and applied jobs no longer shows
-- Inconsistent font from landing page to other pages
-	- Replicate:
-		- Go to landing page
-		- Go to any other page
-		- Click refresh and observe the font
-			- It is most noticeable for the navbar or the '+' for the upload profile
 - Profile Image uploading spam in backend
 	- Replicate:
 		- Replace an existing image on profile